matthewjrogers/matthewjrogers.github.io/_shiny_gallery/repair_capacity_app.md

 * Allow managers at repair shops and P&W corporate offices to identify capacity bottlenecks in real time

 ### Outcome:
-* Propietary model and app
+* Proprietary model and app
 * Enabled P&W management to respond to upcoming repair capacity bottlenecks in real time
 * Decreased model runtime by more than 90% with back end calculations written in R